reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 ## Step 2 - Segregate roles and responsibilities <a id="step-2"></a>

-The continuous deployment architecture is split across multiple AWS accounts, and this allows us to control tightly permissions given to each software entities involved in the process.
+The continuous deployment architecture is split across multiple AWS accounts, and this allows us to control tightly the permissions that are given to each software entity involved in the process.
 The CodeBuild project has no specific super-power by itself.
-Instead, it gets explicit permissions by assuming roles from source and target AWS accounts.
+Instead, it gets explicit permissions by assuming roles from source and from target AWS accounts.

 More specifically, when the CodeBuild project is triggered on account `DevOps`, the following activities are performed successively: